 Additionally, Washington State-certified rad techs are required to renew their certification every two years by their birthday.

-- New Hampshire.
-It’s true New Hampshire doesn’t license radiological technologists, but there are high standards to meet.
+It’s true New Hampshire doesn’t license radiologic technologists, but there are high standards to meet to perform radiologic procedures.
 First, New Hampshire requires that any individual providing medical support be registered as a medical technician.
 There is a myriad of modalities to choose from, including rad tech.
 When you apply for licensure, applicants need to specify their modality to obtain the appropriate certification.

 New Hampshire also requires certification by the American Registry of Radiologic Technologists (ARRT) or by the Cardiovascular Credentialing International (CCI) as a Registered Cardiac Electrophysiology Specialist (RCES) or Registered Cardiovascular Invasive Specialist (RCIS).
 Be aware that your initial license will expire in two years on the last day of your birth month, so renew as necessary.

-New Hampshire doesn’t do a fingerprint background check, but the state does ask you provide a notarized application, a general background check, and payment of the applicable fee before you can become state certified.
+New Hampshire doesn’t do a fingerprint background check, but the state does ask you to provide a notarized application, a general background check, and payment of the applicable fee before you can become state-certified.

 When you’ve provided the application and licensing fees, you’ll submit a fingerprint background check.
 Once the paperwork has been submitted and processed, you’ll receive your license to practice.